davidalovell/studio/tickler.md

-#Ticker (todo.txt format)

-#Plinky
-Build Plinky

-#Palette
-Fix i2c issues - try crow with one thing at a time
-Try a configuration without XIIO and with Ansible instead Try a configuration with Teletype

-#Morphagene
-Use it as a live processor +Morphagene
-Use it to record loops +Morphagene
-Learn how to use button combos +Morphagene
-Learn how to use reels +Morphagene
-CV control!
-Consider making a little case with Maths +Morphagene

-#FXaid
-Plan presets for FXaid again +FXaid
-Try a few out and then upload a few simple ones in that you can learn +FXaid More reverb effects! +FXaid

-#Isms
-Crow and M4L +Isms
-Use crow as a way to link with M4L +Isms
-Use teletype as a 'hub' +Isms
-Use Kria as a sequencer +Isms
-Fix ER-301

-#Patchbay
-Label patchbay +Patchbay

-#Midi

-#Recording
-Have an 'always on' recording set up +Recording Ableton Live tutorial +Recording

-#FixGear
-Tascam-424 - and then ?sell +FixGear
-Marantz PMD-222 #2 - and then ?sell +FixGear

-#SellGear
-FH-2
-Dreadbox Erebus v3
-Sascha Van Ott system - 6x modules and case
-Atlantis system
-23x WMD SSF modules
+# Ticker

+## DIY
+- Build Plinky

+## Palette
+- Fix i2c issues - try crow with one thing at a time
+- Try with new txb
+- Try a configuration with Ansible
+- Try a configuration with Teletype

+## Morphagene
+- Use it as a live processor
+- Use it to record loops
+- Learn how to use button combos
+- Learn how to use reels
+- CV control with crow or txo

+## FXaid
+- Plan presets for FXaid again
+- Try a few out and then upload a few simple ones in that you can learn
+- More reverb effects!

+## Isms
+- Fix ER-301
+- Crow and Live link
+- Crow and M4L
+- Use teletype as a 'hub'
+- Use Kria as a sequencer

+## Patchbay
+- Label patchbay +Patchbay

+## Recording
+- Have an 'always on' recording set up
+- Ableton Live tutorial

+## Fix Gear
+- Tascam-424
+- Marantz PMD-222 #2

+## Sell Gear
+- FH-2
+- Dreadbox Erebus v3
+- Sascha Van Ott system - 6x modules and case
+- Atlantis system
+- 23x WMD SSF modules
+- Bits and bobs